 Healthy enamel and healthy teeth mean having healthy routines.
-You should get your teeth cleaned every six months to have any excess plaque sorted and have your dentist check your oral health.
-There is also a lot you can do in terms of your diet to keep your teeth in their best condition.
-We may not always consider the fact that food can hard our teeth but its something to be aware of when you are reaching for your next snack or drink.
-Even thing as simple as a cough drop or a mint can do damage as they tend to sit in one place and allow the acidity to build up.
-The sugars in these products can be damaging so opting for sugar-free would be better.
-In this blog, Dr. Anthony Mobasser, the best dentist in Los Angeles, will give you tips in what foods to avoid for a healthy teeth.
+It would be best to get your teeth cleaned every six months to have any excess plaque sorted, and your dentist check your oral health.
+You can also do a lot in terms of your diet to keep your teeth in their best condition.
+We may not always consider that food can harden our teeth, but it’s something to be aware of when reaching for your next snack or drink.
+Even things as simple as a cough drop or a mint can do damage as they tend to sit in one place and allow the acidity to build up.
+Sugar in these products can be damaging, so sugar-free would be better.
+In this blog, Dr. Anthony Mobasser, the best dentist in Los Angeles, will give tips on what foods to avoid for healthy teeth.

-Another food to be aware of are snacks like raisins and dried fruits.
-You may think you’re doing yourself a favor by eating a healthier snack like dried fruits but they have a tendency to stick in your teeth for hours at a time and cause decay.
-If you really want some dried fruits you should be sure to at least floss after eating to get at those pesky sticky spots.
+Another food to be aware of is snacks like raisins and dried fruits.
+You may think you’re doing yourself a favor by eating a healthier snack like dried fruits, but they tend to stick in your teeth for hours at a time and cause decay.
+If you want some dried fruits, you should at least floss after eating to get at those pesky sticky spots.
 If you’re a wine or beer fan, you may want to sit down for this news.
-Alcohol can have an adverse effect on your mouth.
-Drinking beer, wine, and other alcoholic beverages have a tendency to dry your mouth out, which can cause bad breath and the acidity in alcohol can damage your enamel.
-To combat this its best to brush your teeth about 20 minutes after having consumed alcohol.
+Alcohol can hurt your mouth.
+Drinking beer, wine, and other alcoholic beverages tend to dry your mouth out, which can cause bad breath, and the acidity in alcohol can damage your enamel.
+To combat this, it’s best to brush your teeth about 20 minutes after having consumed alcohol.

-To ensure that your enamel is in tip-top shape you should make sure your diet is in check, and you are steering away from these problem foods.
-It not only can help you have healthy lasting teeth but can have positive effects on your body’s internal mechanisms.
-You may even see the added bonus of weight loss if that’s on of your goals.
+To ensure that your enamel is in tip-top shape, you should ensure your diet is in check and steering away from these problem foods.
+It not only can help you have healthy, lasting teeth but can have positive effects on your body’s internal mechanisms.
+You may even see the weight loss bonus if that’s one of your goals.

 Follow us on Facebook for daily updates and oral health tips!